 More than just this formal sense of purpose, A Fossil Begins To Bray’s grim and sinister unity in sound design holds the album together.
 Every synthesizer tone, every drum strike and every subterranean bass note is a marvel of musical construction, and the final mix manages to balance each of these elements without letting one overpower the other.
 Despite Mao’s declarations that the album is about welcoming a necessary absence, the music here feels grand, maximal and full.
 “Shatter the Gangue of Piety” continuously crescendos across its seven-minute runtime and can often feel like an exercise in pushing limits.
 That Mao follows this brick of concrete with a stretch of less rigid experimental numbers is a salve for the album’s ebb and flow.

 A Fossil Begins to Bray’s cohesion—sonic, compositional, sequential, conceptual—is a testament to Mao’s large-scale focus, a feat even greater when placed against how delicately she constructs each minute moment.
-There’s plenty of careful intellectualism to unpack here, but more than anything, the music begs to be turned up louder and louder until its immensity is physically flooring you. –Connor Lockie
+There’s plenty of careful intellectualism to unpack here, but more than anything, the music begs to be turned up louder and louder until its immensity is physically flooring you. –Audrey Lockie

 11 Great Experimental Albums That You Might’ve Missed in 2018